tedee-com/tedee-example-ble-android/README.md

 ### Step 7 - Generating the Certificate
 1. Ensure you have an internet connection and all data from the previous step has been filled in.
 2. The `Personal Access Key` is required for creating a `MobileID` and generating a `certificate`.
 Click the `Generate certificate` button to proceed.
 If successful, you will see `Certificate: Generate certificate request successful` below the `Keep Connection` switch.
-If the request fails, you will see `Certificate: Request failed`.
+If the request fails, you will see `Certificate: [ERROR MESSAGE]`.
 If there will be an error, ensure you have an internet connection, and that the Serial Number, Lock Name, and Device ID are correctly entered and match those from the Tedee app.
 3. If you continue to encounter issues with certificate generation, refer to the additional troubleshooting step (`Step 8`).
 4. The Certificate, Device Public Key, and Mobile Public Key are saved in the device's cache.
 For future app launches, you won't need to regenerate the token; you can skip directly to (`Step 10`)